syncora-ai/syncora-benchmarks/README.md

 # syncora-benchmarks

-A lightweight template for comparing synthetic-data quality metrics across different generators and datasets.
-By default, it benchmarks **Syncora** against **Gretel** and **MostlyAI**, but you can swap in any platform or dataset simply by following the file-naming conventions.
+A lightweight, plug‑and‑play benchmark kit for synthetic data.
+Compare Syncora against other generators (e.g., Gretel, MostlyAI) by dropping in CSVs, then auto‑compute fidelity and similarity metrics.
+Works with any dataset via simple file naming—no heavy setup needed.
 ---

 ## What’s Inside